 It is not necessary to postulate a direct influence of Northern Syrian concepts of the nbš on the understanding of nefeš in the Southern Levant.
-Z. Zevit has shown how widespread the use of masseboth was across the whole area in question, from the Negev to Phoenicia and northern Syria, and he has pointed out the close similarities between the standing stones, their uses, and the terminologies used to designate them across a number of Semitic cultures and languages.
-The Katumuwa inscription gives us the key to viewing the biblical evidence synoptically in the context of the evidence of standing stones across the various Semitic cultures in the area.
-It allows to conclude that, in pre-exilic Israel and Judah, masseboth were understood to house the deceased persons' $n^e fasoth$ and thus give the deceased persons' relatives the opportunity to visit and feed them.
+Z. Zevit has shown how widespread the use of maṣṣēbōth was across the whole area in question, from the Negev to Phoenicia and northern Syria, and he has pointed out the close similarities between the standing stones, their uses, and the terminologies used to designate them across a number of Semitic cultures and languages.33 The Katumuwa inscription gives us the key to viewing the biblical evidence synoptically in the context of the evidence of standing stones across the various Semitic cultures in the area.
+It allows us to conclude that, in pre-exilic Israel and Judah, maṣṣēbōth were understood to house the deceased persons' nefašoth and thus give the deceased persons' relatives the opportunity to visit and feed them.
 This conclusion is supported by other texts and by archaeological finds which indicate that libations and ointments applied to such standing stones were sacrifices for the persons of the deceased.
 They were thought to live on in some way in the standing stone, or else such sacrifices would have made no sense.
-Let us now turn to Psalm 16.
-There are those who think of it as an early, so-called "Canaanite" psalm, and others who date it to the third century.
-The key verses for the purposes of this investigation are vv.
-10 and 11:

-&lt;sup>33 Z. Zevit, The Religions of Ancient Israel: A Synthesis of Parallactic Approaches, London: Continuum, 2001, pp. 256-262.
+33 Z. Zevit, The Religions of Ancient Israel: A Synthesis of Parallactic Approaches (London: Continuum, 2001), pp. 256-662.